 Regional Youth Circuit, Super Youth Circuit

-The Regional Youth Circuit (RYC) gives fencers the opportunity to gain more experience before moving on to higher-level tournaments.
-The RYC & Super youth Circuit Events are an excellent opportunity to compete against fencers from varying regions.
+The Regional Youth Circuit (RYC) gives young fencers the opportunity to gain more experience before moving on to higher-level tournaments.
+The RYC & Super youth Circuit Events are an excellent opportunity to compete against young fencers from varying regions.
 The RYC are a qualifying path to participate in the North Cup Tournament and Summer Nationals.
-The Super Youth Circuit events are an opportunity for youth fencers to earn points and be placed on the National Rolling Point Standings (NRPS).
+The Super Youth Circuit events are an opportunity for young fencers to earn points and be placed on the National Rolling Point Standings (NRPS).
 Points can also be earned at a North American Cup event, Junior Olympics, and Summer Nationals.
-For more information on the Regional Youth Program please visit http://www.USFARYC.org/.
+For more information on the Regional Youth Program please visit http://www.usfencing.org/ryc-resources.

-In many cases an athlete's first exposure to international competition is at a Cadet Designated Competition.
+In many cases, an athlete's first exposure to international competition is at a Cadet Designated Competition.
 Each weapon will typically have 1-3 Cadet international competitions per season.
 Typically the top 12 fencers on the Cadet point standings are eligible.

 Making a World Team